Sharpie/puppet-r10k/README.md

     Path to a directory to be used by r10k for caching data.
     Default: `/var/cache/r10k`

+  * `postrun`
+    An array of strings that specifies an arbitrary command to be run after environment deployment.
+    Default: `[]`

   * `sources`:
     Hash containing data sources to be used by r10k to create dynamic Puppet environments.
     Default: `{}`